ANTH4710 – Internship

 This course is not available for single course students.

-Students are strongly encouraged to explore internship options at relevant institutions themselves.
+SAI has limited administrative capacity to initiate contact between students and relevant institutions.
+Students must therefore explore and find internship options themselves.
 A contract between SAI, the relevant institution and the individual student specify each party's rights and obligations during the internship is required.
 The student is responsible for ensuring that the contact be signed by all parts before starting the internship.

 The following administrative procedures apply to internships: